Information for Producers

 The Scottish Government has said it is open to working with the other administrations on DRS.
 However, they have also stated this must be on the basis that their level of ambition matches that of Scotland’s.

-Drinks producers can fulfil their obligations through a scheme administrator.
+Drinks producers can fulfil their obligations through the scheme administrator.

 By paying a small fee for each container placed on the Scottish market, you can have your obligations fulfilled on your behalf.

-Producers will be invited to express interest in registering with a scheme administrator once the regulations have been approved by the Scottish Parliament.
+Producers will be invited to express interest in registering with the scheme administrator once the regulations have been approved by the Scottish Parliament.

 It will be an offence to:

 sell in-scope container products in Scotland without being registered with SEPA and without those products being put on the market for consumption in Scotland

 fail to fulfil producer obligations, provide SEPA with incorrect information, or fail to inform SEPA of a material change in circumstances

-It will also be an offence for a scheme administrator to fail to fulfil the obligations of producers that it’s acting on behalf of.
+It will also be an offence for the scheme administrator to fail to fulfil the obligations of producers that it’s acting on behalf of.